-The Amendment also prescribes special tax tracks for technological enterprises, which are subject to rules that were issued by the Ministry of Finance.
-In such rules, a "Technological Preferred Enterprise refers to an enterprise whose total consolidated revenues of its parent company and all subsidiaries are less than NIS 10 billion.
-A Technological Preferred Enterprise, as defined in the 2017 Amendment, that is located in the central region of Israel, will be subject to tax at a rate of 12% on profits deriving from intellectual property (in development area A - a tax rate of 7.5%).
-SolarEdge Technologies Ltd. will be entitled to an effective tax at a rate of 14.02% under the 2017 Amendment.
+In December 2016, Amendment 73 to the Investments Law (the "2017 Amendment") was published.
+According to the 2017 Amendment, special tax tracks for technological enterprises have been introduced, which are subject to rules that were issued by the Israeli Ministry of Finance.
+A Technological Preferred Enterprise, as defined in the 2017 Amendment, that is located in the central region of Israel, will be subject to tax at a rate of 12% on profits deriving from intellectual property (in Development Zone A - a tax rate of 7.5%).